 - Nostalgia.
 For some, that’s reason enough!

 - Relaxed pace.
 If you have a small acreage and are just farming because you love it, why rush?
 The slower pace of draft animals can give you a good excuse to go outside and enjoy nature.
+(You may be able to save money even further by making your own yokes, carts, and the like.)

 - Less initial cost.
 Depending on the type of animal you buy and where you buy it, you can probably pick up a good draft team for less money than you could a good tractor.